bdellaterra/bzb/README.md

 Most options can be inverted by reversing uppercase/lowercase for the short form or adding/removing the 'no-' prefix for the long form.
-Additional options will be passed on to fzf, with the long form using an equals sign required for options that take values, unless no unescaped spaces are used in the assignment.
+Additional options will be passed on to fzf, with the long form using an equals sign required for options that take values, unless no unescaped spaces are used in the assignment:
-(e.g. '--query=STR' or '-qSTR', not '-q STR')
+> example: '--query=STR' or '-qSTR', not '-q STR'

 ### Key mappings: